IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 ## MicroScope installation (04_deployment.sh)

 First, we wrote a script `microscopeRelease.py` to create a tar archive `microcloud.tar.gz` with all necessary items to install MicroScope.
-Secondly, we wrote another script `microscopeCopyOid.py` to create a tar archive `microscope_31.tar.gz` that contains minimal data for Oid=31 (Acinetobacter baylyi) and Sid=36.
+Then, we import the latest version of this archive.
+Once, the archive is uncompressed, the script `install_microscope.sh` is used to create the databases, insert the data, and to copy web code.

-Then, we import the latest version of these archives.
+## Copy Oid data (04_deployment.sh)

-Once, the archives are uncompressed, the script `install_microscope.sh` is used to create the databases, insert the data, and to copy web code, scripts and data.
+Secondly, we wrote another script `microscopeCopyOid.py` to create a tar archive `microscope_31.tar.gz` that contains minimal data set for a specific Oid.
+Then, data are inserted in databases with the script `import_Oid.sh`.

 ## TODO

 Important:
 * Apache error doc (needed for MicroScope)
-* MicroScope installation
+* MicroScope installation (import_Oid.sh)

 Security:
 * Use parameter for mysql password